 If the Join Interview link didn’t work and you informed them but got no response, that is a big red flag.

 Remember, everyone is a customer.
 Customers are internal and external.
 Employees are internal customers.
-As an internal customer you deserve to be happy and satisfied with what you do everyday.
-Good employers virtual or face to face understand that an internal customers need to be happy with their job or they won’t be able to provide good service to the external customers.
+As an internal customer, you deserve to be happy and satisfied with what you do every day.
+Good employers virtual or face to face understand that internal customers need to be happy with their job or they won’t be able to provide good service to the external customers.

 Communication is vital especially with working from home employers